 3.4 Engagements so provided, shall be implemented by the civil-law notary solely for the benefit of the client.
 Third parties may not derive any rights from this, unless the contrary arises from mandatory law.

 3.5 The client is obliged to provide the civil-law notary with any information deemed reasonably necessary to deal with the engagement and to inform the latter as soon as possible of any changes to the information provided.
 The civil-law notary is authorized to suspend performance of the engagement until the client has complied with the aforementioned obligation.
-In the event the client provides incomplete, incorrect or unreliable information to the civil-law notary, as a result of which the latter suffers damage or has to incur additional costs, Schouten is entitled to charge the client for such damage and costs and the client is obliged to compensate these.
+In the event the client provides incomplete, incorrect or unreliable information to the civil-law notary, as a result of which the latter suffers damage or has to incur additional costs, Rispens is entitled to charge the client for such damage and costs and the client is obliged to compensate these.

-3.6 If the client wishes to make changes to the original engagement, regardless of the nature of such changes and regardless of the manner in which this wish is expressed, orally or in writing, and these changes lead to additional costs in the implementation of the engagement, Schouten is entitled to charge these additional costs to the client.
+3.6 If the client wishes to make changes to the original engagement, regardless of the nature of such changes and regardless of the manner in which this wish is expressed, orally or in writing, and these changes lead to additional costs in the implementation of the engagement, Rispens is entitled to charge these additional costs to the client.

 Article 4.
 Fee